London & Paris9 days

 Paris2 nights - hotel info

 Today is free to continue exploring Paris on your own.
-Alternatively, you can choose to join our optional excursion for a walking tour around Notre-Dame and the Marais.
+Alternatively, you can choose to join an optional lunch and wine tasting in Montmartre.

 Savor your last full day in Paris today.
-Relax in one of the city’s many beautiful parks, or consider joining our optional excursion and head outside the city to the Chartres Cathedral, one of the greatest French Gothic cathedrals.
+Relax in one of the city’s many beautiful parks, or consider joining our optional excursion to the Louvre and Tuileries Garden.

 Passport & Visa Requirements